 We have one button for dishwasher pods.
 It is pretty cool to simply press a button and automatically get a notification that your next container has been ordered.

-I accidently pressed the button when I didn’t want to order another container!!!!!
+I accidentally pressed the button when I didn’t want to order another container!!!!!
 I think this is everyone’s biggest concern with these buttons.
-What if I accidently press the button?
+What if I accidentally press the button?
 What if my kid gets ahold of the button and orders 92 things?
 Thankfully, Amazon has already thought of this.
 You can only press the button once a day to place an order and it sends you a notification when you do press the button.

-And when I accidently pressed the button, well, I simply got on my phone, clicked on the notification (which took me to the Amazon app) and I was able to cancel the order in a matter of seconds.
+And when I accidentally pressed the button, well, I simply got on my phone, clicked on the notification (which took me to the Amazon app) and I was able to cancel the order in a matter of seconds.
 No big deal, at all!

-What I don’t like: The back of the button is sticky so you can stick it right next to wherever you keep whatever the button orders (example coffee: keep the coffee Dash Button right next to where you keep your coffee so when you run low you can easily press the button and order more).
+What I don’t like: The back of the button is sticky so you can stick it right next to wherever you keep whatever the button orders (for example coffee: keep the coffee Dash Button right next to where you keep your coffee so when you run low you can easily press the button and order more).
 Well, the sticky part was not very sticky and fell off after about 2 days.

 Also, it took us like a month for the button to arrive after we ordered it.
 I’m not sure why.
-Maybe it was back ordered?
+Maybe it was back-ordered?
 But I was disappointed that it took so long.
 Maybe not all buttons take that long.